Justin3006/Thesis_actionable_explainability_for_ViperGPT/README.txt

 TODO:
 - Literature Review for actionable explainability methods applicable to ViperGPT
 - Choose method to calculate score for this approach
-- Implement and test approach
+- Implement and test approach (modeled after AdaCoder's test structure)
 - Analyse and compare results to base-ViperGPT and the AdaCoder extension